Frequently Asked Questions

 - Solicitation to commit crimes

 No rights are more highly regarded at the University of Georgia than the First Amendment guarantees of freedom of speech and expression and the right to assemble peaceably.
 Such opportunities must be provided on an equal basis and adhere to the basic principle of the University’s being neutral to the content and viewpoint of any expression.

 The Designated Forums are centrally-located, highly-trafficked areas that are particularly well-suited for expressive activity, including speeches and demonstrations.
 Members of the University Community may use the Designated Forums to engage in expressive activity between 8:00 am and 9:00 pm, Monday through Friday, provided that such Designated Forum has not already been reserved for the time in question, including by a Non-University Affiliated Speaker.
-Although it is not necessary for members of the University Community to request a reservation for use of the Designated Forums for the purposes of expression, the University encourages all parties to notify the Associate Dean of Students for scheduling purposes in order to minimize reservation conflicts and best accommodate all interested users.
+Although it is not necessary for members of the University Community to request a reservation for use of the Designated Forums for the purposes of expression, the University encourages all parties to notify the Tate Student Center Administrative Suite for scheduling purposes in order to minimize reservation conflicts and best accommodate all interested users.
 Expressive activity within a Designated Forum must comply with the time, place, and manner regulations set forth in the University’s Freedom of Expression Policy.

 Hate speech is speech that offends, threatens, or insults individuals or groups on the basis of race, color, religion, national origin, sexual orientation, disability, or other traits.
 Contrary to popular belief, hate speech is not itself an unprotected category of speech under the First Amendment.
 An individual could say something that constitutes hate speech and also constitutes unprotected speech (a “true threat” for instance), but an individual could also say something that constitutes hate speech and is protected under the First Amendment.
 As a result, hate speech is not often used as a category in policies addressing the First Amendment.